DougTrajano/olid-br/docs/annotation/iterations.en.md

 #### Comments

 - [1] The question that originated features `is_targeted` and `targeted_type` are optional, it must be marked only if the text is targeted.
-Looks like the annotator 126 didn't understand it and marked everything as targeted.
+Looks like annotator 126 didn't understand it and marked everything as targeted.
 - [2] We don't have any text tagged with `religious_intolerance` by our annotators.
-- [3] We have more inconsistent annotations in labels `idelogy`, `insult`, and `profanity_obscene` (disconsidering [1] [2])
+- [3] We have more inconsistent annotations in labels `idelogy`, `insult`, and `profanity_obscene` (disregarding [1] [2])

 #### Conclusions

-We had a misunderstanding of the annotation guidelines by one of the annotators, which resulted in inconsistency in the `is_targeted` and `targeted_type` labels.
+We had a misunderstanding of the annotation guidelines by one of the annotators, which resulted in an inconsistency in the `is_targeted` and `targeted_type` labels.

 Regarding toxicity labels, we noticed that there are rare cases in which all annotators agree with the annotation, leading to a high rate of disagreement and consequently to a low value of Krippendorff's alpha.
-The labels with the highest disagreement are `insult`, `ideology` and `profanity_obscene`.
+The labels with the highest disagreement are `insult`, `ideology`, and `profanity_obscene`.

 We will pass along the annotation guidelines with the annotators for the next iteration.